joshicola/gear-building-gui/README.md

 # gear-building-gui

-PyQt5 forms and functionality to ease the pain of the gear building experience.
-It is currently a prototype that writes the manifest.json variables and input specifications.
-We would like this to start with the following MVP (Minimally Viable Product).
+This project provides a cross-platform graphical user interface to ease the pain and complexity of the gear-building experience.
+It delivers a completely functional set of essential gear components for the user to customize.
+Although a functional prototype (see below),  extending to the following MVP would increase its utility, ease of use, and adoption:

 * Read/Write/Validate of a complete manifest.json file
 * Write a minimal, yet fully functional, Dockerfile